swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 Secure access using SSH port forwarding
 =======================================

-The Pyro5, and thus the TimeTaggerRPC, do not secure the data transfer over the network.
+The Pyro5, and thus the TimeTaggerRPC, do not secure or encrypt their communication over the network.
 While it is usually fine to make server accessible in your local network, you are strongly discouraged to expose the server to a broad public.

 If you need to provide access to outside clients in a controlled way, you have a few options:

-1. Setup SSH port forwarding.
+1. Setup :abbr:`SSH (Secure Shell)` port forwarding.
 [Easiest]
-2. Setup access to the server over VPN.
+2. Setup access to the server over :abbr:`VPN (Virtual Private Network)`.
 [Moderate to complex]
-3. Enable SSL in Pyro5 and implement user authentication.
+3. Enable :abbr:`SSL (Secure Sockets Layer)` in Pyro5 and implement user authentication.
 [Complex]

 This section describes how to provide secure access to the TimeTaggerRPC server using SSH port forwarding.
 It is the easiest, and in most situations sufficient, way of adding a layer of security and access control to your TimeTaggerRPC server.